kellyasim/graphicsnvis/group_7_assignment7/README.txt

 'j' to attack
-'p' for tutorial/move keys and to pause/unpause the game
+'p' for tutorial/move keys and to pause/unpause the game 'r' to restart the game

-Close out of the game and press 'play' again to reload the game and start over.